 Overcoming complex issuesThe civil design team faced an intricate challenge from the poor ground conditions on site.
 This required further design reviews as deep excavations were not possible.
 While it represented a test for the engineers, it also dealt a potential blow for cost control and the overall budget.
 We overcame this challenge as our team is highly skilled at handling complex issues, so we implemented risk assessment protocols and an increased number of budget review meetings to mitigate these issues.

-Managing costsMMQSMace has a complex and challenging role as we managing the contractors, subcontractors and specialists to deliver this strategically important project within budget and we are also balancing this with evaluation and strategic advice on costs, procurement and value engineering of site based expenditure.
+Managing costsMMQSMace had a complex and challenging role managing the contractors, subcontractors and specialists to deliver this strategically important project within budget.
+We also balanced this with evaluation and strategic advice on costs, procurement and value engineering of site based expenditure.
 We have brought an agile and dynamic approach to ensure that we can successfully deliver this vital infrastructure upgrade.

 “This is a complex project and will deliver a crucial upgrade to the waste water treatment works, which will future-proof the plant for years to come.
 Close working with our project management and engineering partners has been crucial and we are working together to ensure that the project is delivered on time and on budget.”